Ax0l0ti/Uni-Notes/Yr3 Notes📕/Holy Grail 💖/VisionChS.md

 > - if $pos$, corner, if $neg$, edge if near $0$, flat
 >
 > - **SIFT**: Scale-Invariant Feature Transform for detecting and describing local features.
+> - Blob detection Scale invariant intrest points are local maxima for different sized Laplace of Gauss
 >

 > [!note]+ CNNs
 > - **Definition**: Convolutional Neural Networks for image processing